gnif/LookingGlass/README.md

 ## IRC

-Join us in the #LookingGlass channel on the FreeNode network
+Join us in the #LookingGlass channel on the Libera.Chat network.

 ## Trello